 Arduino phenomena has to be credited for getting a lot of people familiar with Electronics and embedded systems.
 These people would probably remain just curious about these things otherwise.
 Similarly, smart phones – either Android or iOS – allow to move first steps in the world of software application development in a relatively easy way.

 From this point of view, these objects are playing an import and effective role to spread the knowledge of Electronics and programming.
-Since digital Electronics is my job and thanks to the fact that I am constantly in touch with the technical education world, I had the chance to realize that this approach has a significant drawback.
+Since digital Electronics is my job and thanks to the fact that I am constantly in touch with the technical education world, I had the chance to realize that this approach has a significant drawback, however.
 It is true that on one hand it permits non-skilled people – mainly young students – to access relatively complex technologies and build something – being it a physical prototype or an app – very quickly.
 However, on the other hand it makes software programming so easy that many of these learners think they are real programmers, even if most of them do not know what a pointer is.

 This kind of message is getting popular in the professional arena as well, where software developers demand for increasingly easy-to-use developing tools.
 A couple of examples: